Sunday, April 05, 2009

 Which turned out to be true.
 Shortly after the book was published, Greg contacted me, and asked if I’d still be interested in looking at “3” as the subject, perhaps, of a review.
 I answered in the affirmative, of course.
 I was curious to see if the new one could possibly displace SkyTools 2 in my affections.
 I was skeptical, I’ll admit, and maybe even a mite apprehensive.
 I don’t think I’ve ever loved an astronomy program as much as I’ve loved SkyTools 2—well, maybe Megastar comes close—and I simply didn’t see how Mssr.
 Crinklaw could improve on it.
 Would the effort to update the program ruin it?
 Y’all know my motto: The Only Enemy of Good Enough is More Better.

-There’s no doubt Skytools 3 Professional (the version I received)—or even the “standard” SkyTools 3—has one hell of a lot of new features and capabilities, but when I booted the soft up after the install, it was: “Ahhh…thank the good lord.”
+There’s no doubt Skytools 3 Professional (the version I received)—or even the “standard” SkyTools 3—has one heck of a lot of new features and capabilities, but when I booted the soft up after the install, it was: “Ahhh…thank the good Lord.”
 ST3 features a user interface that is comfortingly familiar—nay, almost unchanged, at first glance anyway.
-After a brief bit of head scratching to cipher-out how to import my “old” object lists, I was back to bidness as usual, and could take my time dippin’ my toe in the new stuff.
+After a brief bit of head scratching to cipher-out how to import my “old” object lists, I was back to bidness as usual, and could take my time dipping my toe in the new stuff.

 Like I done told y’all, I’m working on a full-up review of ST3, but I know you little boogers, you want to know what’s new now.
 Might not be a bad idea to visit the SkyTools 3 website, but here’s a list of what I think’s new and notable in SkyTools 3 Professional: